Lazerbeak12345/chaml/README.md

 ### Type inference

 Types, by default, are strict as java, yet as inferred as python.
-Each variable, once initally set, retains type metadata, including the constructor, and requires that all values stored in that variable are either directly, or indirectly constructed by the constructor bound to the variable.
+Each variable, once initially set, retains type metadata, including the constructor, and requires that all values stored in that variable are either directly, or indirectly constructed by the constructor bound to the variable.